 Unfortunately, there are plenty of safe cat towers that I still wouldn’t recommend.
 All things considered, what feature should you prioritize above others?
 Height.

-Because cats love high places, a high tower (like this cool spiral staircase one) gives the cat a place that feels like it’s their own space.
+Because cats love high places, a high tower (like this cool staircase) gives the cat a place that feels like it’s their own space.
 They can climb the tower to escape from other cats, a new dog they don’t get along with, or just take a nap.
 If you have a tower that’s higher than somewhere that you don’t want to climb, they may naturally (or with a little persuasion) start going to the tower as an alternative.
 Adding another place for the cat to perch is much better more effective than using a squirt bottle!

 A Variety Of Features